 Jackson Kabuyaya Mbeke, Democratic Republic of Congo

 After putting himself through veterinary school, Jackson Kubuyaya Mbeke first encountered the DRC’s critically endangered Grauer’s gorilla while taking part in a gorilla census in Tayna Nature Reserve.
 In 2008, he was hired to help build the Gorilla Rehabilitation and Conservation Education Center near Kasugho, the purpose of which was to house Grauer’s gorillas orphaned by poachers.
-However, conflict within the DRC put the project on hold - but Mbeke continued to promote the idea of the Center until eventually, it was completed in 2010.
-Now, Mbeke is the first Congolese Director of the Center, which aims to rehabilitate young gorillas and ultimately release them back into the wild.
-He oversees all operations, and is an important link between the project and the local community.
+However, conflict within the DRC put the project on hold – but Mbeke continued to promote the idea until eventually, it was completed in 2010.
+Mbeke is now the Center's Director.
+He oversees all operations (including releasing rehabilitated gorillas back into the wild), and is an important link between the project and the local community.
+In 2018, he won the Born Free Award for Compassionate Conservation.